Contact Us

 Working with Infor’s License Management team (LMO)

 Your Infor License or Subscription contracts typically provide Infor the right to audit your compliance with those agreements.
-DRI often hears questions from our clients regarding Infor’s LMO activities.
+Decision Resources often hears questions from our clients regarding Infor’s LMO activities.
 We are posting this information to help you understand and to deal successfully with this process.

 First, keep in mind LMO operations are the norm today, among enterprise software companies like Infor.
 Our advice is based upon the standard terms and conditions in these agreements and may not apply to you specifically if you negotiated any special terms and conditions.